mattsui19/imessageJSONexporter/README.md

 ## Library

-The `imessage_database` library provides models that allow us to access iMessage information as native data structures.
+The `imessage_database` library provides models that allow us to access iMessage information as native, cross-platform data structures.

 Documentation for the library is located [here](imessage-database/README.md).